Quango: New Zealand

 In New Zealand, quangos are referred to as 'Crown Entities', with the shift occurring in the 1980s during a period of neoliberalisation of the state sector.
-In 1996, New Zealand there was an estimated 310 quangos, plus an addition 2690 that were school Board of Trustees (similar to the American model of boards of education).
+In 1996, there were an estimated 310 quangos in New Zealand, and an additional 2690 school Boards of Trustees (similar to the American model of boards of education).
 Other quangos from 1996 include: "...63 Crown Health Enterprises, 39 tertiary education institutions, 21 Business development boards and 9 Crown Research Institutes.
 But there were also 71 single crown entities with services ranging from regulatory (e.g. Accounting Standards Review Board, Takeovers Panel) to quasi-judicial (e.g. Police Complaints Authority, Race Relations Conciliator), to the arts (e.g. New Zealand Symphony Orchestra, NZ Film Commission), to social welfare (e.g. Housing Corporation of NZ) and to substantial enterprises (e.g. Auckland International Airport Ltd)."

 By 2003, the number of quangos had increased to an estimated 400 (excluding Board of Trustees), with more than 3,000 people sitting on governance boards that were appointed by successive governments.
 This appointment of people to governance boards has been widely criticised by political parties and political commentators as a form of cronyism.

-In 2010, there were 2,607 crown entities (including Board of Trustees) with annual expenditure of $32billion in 2009/2010.
+In 2010, there were 2,607 crown entities (including Board of Trustees) with annual expenditure of $32 billion in 2009/2010.

 United Kingdom

-Despite a 1979 'commitment' from the Conservative party to curb the growth of non-departmental bodies, their numbers grew rapidly throughout that party's time in power during the 1980s.
+Despite a 1979 "commitment" from the Conservative Party to curb the growth of non-departmental bodies, their numbers grew rapidly throughout that party's time in power during the 1980s.
 One UK example is the Forestry Commission, which is a non-ministerial government department responsible for forestry in England.

 The Cabinet Office 2009 report on non-departmental public bodies found that there were 766 NDPBs sponsored by the UK government.
 The number had been falling: there were 827 in 2007 and 790 in 2008.
 The number of NDPBs had fallen by over 10% since 1997.
 Staffing and expenditure of NDPBs had increased.
-They employed 111,000 people in 2009 and spent £46.5 billion, of which £38.4 billion was directly funded by the Government.
+They employed 111,000 people in 2009 and spent £46.5 billion, of which £38.4 billion was directly funded by the government.

+According to an analysis done by the Cabinet Office, there were 302 Arm's Length Bodies (or quangos) in the UK in 2022/23, 244 of which were non-departmental public bodies.
+ALBs employed just over 390,800 staff.
+By far the biggest ALB was NHS England, receiving over a third of the total funding for all ALBs.
+NHS England is currently being dissolved, with most of its functions and employees due to be absorbed into the Department for Health and Social Care.